Ask a question, request a quote or check recovery status. Call us.

 Emergency Data Recovery Tips

 As a data recovery service provider, we’re quite aware that to a lot of clients EVERY data loss problem is an emergency.
 Each year, hundreds of businesses find themselves at this data crossroads, whether because of physical damage, hard drive crash or a simple file system corruption.

-Many of these businesses lose their data, but a good majority recover it, either with the help of a professional, or with emergency data recovery software.
+Many of these businesses lose their data, but a good majority recover it, either with the help of a professional data recovery expert, or with emergency data recovery software.
 For most folks, data recovery is a process few are familiar with, and contacting data recovery experts is ALWAYS the best bet to ensure you get your data back quickly.
 The following tips will help ensure your “hard disk emergency” concludes with a happy ending.

-Looking for the right solution to your hard drive/data loss problems can be time-consuming and frustrating.
+Looking for the right data recovery service solution to your hard drive or critical data loss problems can be time-consuming and frustrating.
 There are numerous companies claiming to offer guaranteed emergency data recovery services, but you should be careful in choosing the right solution for you.
 First, you should know that some data cannot be recovered.
 Any technician that guarantees all data will be recovered is not being honest with you.

 The Good News In Emergency Situations

 The good news is that a lot of data claimed to be lost or damaged can be recovered by professional data recovery services, and without too much difficulty.
 Some emergency data recovery attempts are simple because the data was inadvertently deleted, but is not gone from the hard drive.
 Other, more complex drive recovery problems require more time and effort (as well as a clean room), but our trained technicians have been able to recover lost data where other emergency data recovery services have failed.

-For emergency data recovery, we can offer you some useful information on how to proceed.
+For emergency data recovery cases, we can offer you some useful information on how to proceed.
 First, you should determine, to the best of your ability, the type of problem you are encountering.
-In cases where you notice strange sounds emanating from your hard drive, you should immediately turn off your computer and contact a technician.
+In cases where you notice strange sounds emanating from your hard drive, you should immediately turn off your computer and contact a data recovery technician.

 Grinding and other similar noises may characterize a head failure problem which can destroy your data permanently if not dealt with quickly.
-Because we are experts in the field and because we understand the importance of restoring your data and system as soon as possible in order to get you back up and running, we can provide 24-hour turnaround emergency data recovery service, the fastest in the industry.
+Because we are data recovery experts and because we understand the importance of restoring your data and system as soon as possible in order to get you back up and running, we can provide around the clock, 24 hour-turnaround emergency data recovery service, the fastest in the industry.

-Is your data loss the result of physical hard disk damage?
+Is your critical data issue the result of physical hard disk damage?

-Typical symptoms of this type of data loss include clicking or buzzing sounds emanating from your hard drive (or computer box).
+Typical symptoms with this type of recovery case include clicking or buzzing sounds emanating from your hard drive (or computer box).
 Also, you may encounter what is commonly known to PC users as the “blue screen of death”.
 This blue screen may occur at odd times, and without warning, even when your hard drive is making no peculiar noises.
 Data recovery services may not always be necessary in these recovery cases, but when it is, it’s fairly obvious.

 While this may also be a faulty boot or partition record, in most cases it is physical damage.
 The best thing to do in this situation is to contact us here.